 The lights are on

 X-COM didn’t change the world.
 In fact, even if you were a gamer throughout the early ‘90s, it’s possible the game flew under your radar.
 However, this science fiction strategy title quickly developed a cult following and is widely considered one of the best turn-based strategy titles of its era.
-With 2K Games’ upcoming series reboot, this is the perfect time to look back at this innovative game that almost didn’t see the light of day.
+But this innovative game almost didn’t see the light of day.

 [This article originally appeared in issue 224 of Game Informer.]